telerik/blazor-docs/knowledge-base/form-use-items-in-custom-component.md

 ---
-title: Wrap Form Items in Custom Component
+title: Use Form Items inside Custom Components
-description:
+description: Learn how to use Telerik Blazor Form items inside custom components.
+See how to add Form items to child components of the Telerik Blazor Form and the FormItemsTemplate.
 type: how-to
-page_title: How to Wrap Form Items in Custom Component
+page_title: How to Use Form Items inside Custom Razor Components
-slug: form-kb-wrap-items-in-custom-component
+slug: form-kb-use-items-in-custom-component
 position:
 tags: telerik, blazor
-ticketid:
+ticketid: 1656228, 1647734
 res_type: kb
 ---